SirMekus/elu/ReadMe.md

 # Elu

-Elu is a Laravel-powered file (image) uploader that leaverages on the existing strength of Laravel's strong validation to add power to an exisitng web app.
+Elu is a Laravel-powered file uploader that leaverages on the existing strength of Laravel's strong validation to add power to an exisitng web app.
 One of the additional benefits include enforcing (or constraining) image dimension.
 For instance, imagine your application expects image dimension to be 300/300px (height/width) and a user uploads an image with a dimension of 500/200px.
 Strictly constraining the dimension (using traditional approach) may result in low quality and a not-too-nice image.
 This library takes care of this effectively without sacrificing quality of the uploaded image.

+> Please note that this package is not limited to image upload; It takes care of any type of file upload in general - pdf, doc, audio, video, image, etc.

 ## Installation